bcgov/how-to-workshops/vault/README.md

     token_meta_username    j-pye@github
     ```

-5. Test it out!
+#### Verify your Vault resources

 Once authenticated to Vault you will see three secret engines:
+- `$LICENSE_PLATE-prod`
 - `$LICENSE_PLATE-nonprod`
-- `$LICENSE_PLATE-prod`
 - `cubbyhole`

 The prod secret engine can be used for production namespace.
 While tools, dev and test namespaces will share the nonprod secret engine as the naming suggests.
 The cubbyhole secret engine was not used in our environment.

 Each secret engine has been provisioned with a sample `helloworld` secret.
-Confirm those can be read with the following commands:
+Confirm those can be read either by viewing the secret value or with the following commands:

 - nonprod
     ```console